pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 Further, the connection will only be cached if:

-1. The setup script is the new-style mock script or a MOF file.
+1. The setup script is the new-style mock setup script or a MOF file.
 The old style setup script cannot be cached.
+2. The connection definition is saved (:ref:`connection save command`)
-2. The default connection file is used (i.e the :ref:`--connections-file general option` is not used).
+3. The connection is save in the default connection file (i.e the :ref:`--connections-file general option` is not used).
-3. The MOF compiles correctly and the setup script does not pass an exception back to the caller.
+4. The MOF compiles correctly and the setup script does not pass an exception back to the caller.

 The advantage of caching the mock server definition is the speed of startup,